bdmendes/smockito/README.md

 Do not depend on Mockito directly.

-If targeting Java 24+, you need to add the Smockito JAR as a Java agent to enable the runtime bytecode manipulation Mockito depends on.
+If targeting Java 24+, you need to add the Smockito JAR as a Java agent to enable the runtime bytecode manipulation that Mockito depends on.
 If you use the [sbt-javaagent plugin](https://github.com/sbt/sbt-javaagent), you can simply add to your `build.sbt`:

 ```scala
 javaAgents += "com.bdmendes" % "smockito_3" % "<version>" % Test